 Seeking a Delivery Driver who will work with Moveable Feast to determine when and where they want to deliver.
 They will then be assigned a route with typically two to four stops to which they are to deliver meals that they pick up from our location in Baltimore that morning.

-Seeking volunteers to serve on the Kayam Farm.
+The Pearlstone Center: Farm, Education, Retreat Center embodies and inspires vibrant, healthy, and sustainable living through experiential education grounded in Judaism, agriculture, and ecology.
+Seeking volunteers to serve on ourthe Kayam fFarm and on-profit organzation.
 This program inspires ecological sustainability through cultivating organically grown vegetables, fruits, medicinal herbs, as well as vineyards and small grains.
 In addition there are 100 chickens and goats that need to be taken care of.
 This is an excellent opportunity to take care of a local farm and keep it clean and sanitary.
+We also need help with marketing, outreach, green building, artwork and more.
 Where: Reisterstown, MD When: Dates vary based on season.
-April to Oct: M-Th 7a-1p; Sun 2-5p or at other time you arrange.
-It is requested that regular volunteers serve for 12 hours or 3 days a week.
-Other dates are available for special projects or one-time opportunities as well.
-Contact: Laura Menyuk, firstname.lastname@example.org, 410-429-4400 x232
+Mon.-Wed.
+8:30 a.m.-12:30 p.m.; Thurs, Fri and Sunday: 7:30am-12:30pm or at other time you arrange.
+Open Farm Days are for groups and all ages: One Sunday a month : 1:30-4:30

 West Towson Neighborhood Association: bringing together local homeowners Seeking a volunteer to help with maintaining the West Towson Neighborhood Association website.
 This could lead to additional responsibilities and would be a great opportunity for anyone interested in understanding the dynamics of a large neighborhood.
 Gained skill set goes beyond computer (if desired) to social, political, economical, architectural, ecological and organizational responsibilities of a community 800+ residents strong.
 When: Flexible Where: The West Towson Neighborhood located directly north of Towson University Contact: Josh Glikin at firstname.lastname@example.org or Mike Ertel at email@example.com